mendix/docs/content/studio/workflow-system-actions.md

 The **General** section allows you to define a caption for the action and to select a microflow.

-The **General** section properties are described in the table below:
+The section properties are described in the table below:

 | Property  | Description                                                  |
 | --------- | ------------------------------------------------------------ |